January 15th City Council Hearings - Two Votes, Two

 Approving the LUA and PD does not assure preservation.

 It increases speculation, increases risk, and increases pressure to redevelop the site without the existing building.
-Residential use is proven.

 Hotel conversion is speculative.